 While you are on maternity leave (ordinary or additional), you have no need to notify the company if you intend to return to work on the due day.
 However, if you wish to return early, before your full period of maternity leave has elapsed, you must give at least 28 days' notice in writing to the Company of the date on which you intend to return.
 If you fail to do this, the company may postpone your return.
 You are advised to use the Notification of Early Return from Maternity Leave form for this purpose.
 This can be found in the Forms section of this booklet.

-If, for any reason, you are unable to return to work by the end of the 26-week ordinary maternity leave period (if you are not eligible for additional leave) or 52-week additional maternity leave period (if you are eligible), you should contact the company immediately.
+If, for any reason, you are unable to return to work by the end of the 26 week ordinary maternity leave period (if you are not eligible for additional leave) or 52 week additional maternity leave period (if you are eligible), you should contact the company immediately.
 Failure to return to work on the due date may be treated as an unauthorised absence.
 If you are unable to return to work because of illness, you must submit a medical certificate before the end of your maternity leave period.

 If you decide during maternity leave that you do not wish to return to work, you should give written notice of your resignation to the Company as soon as possible and in accordance with the terms of your contract of employment.